Ice Quake (film): Plot

-As this chaos is going on, the military based around the mountain are investigating the tremors.
-At first believed the tremors were being caused by earthquakes but then discover that there have been no tectonic movements and nothing has showed on the Richter scale.
-They then thought it could have been a volcano eruption causing this but also ends up to be false.
-It is a race against time to stop these harmful liquids and gases before it leads to a catastrophic explosion that threatens the planet.
+The military based around the mountain investigate the tremors, at first believing them to be earthquakes until they find that there have been no tectonic movements, and nothing shows on the Richter scale.
+They then think it could have been a volcanic eruption, but this also proves false.
+It is a race against time to stop the liquids and gases before they lead to a catastrophic explosion that threatens the planet.

 Production

 Ice Quake is the Syfy Cable television company's own holiday TV movie production.
 The filming of the movie took place in three different locations.